Students trump bankers for luxury London homes

 "The wealth underpinning the student market is stronger than the wealth underpinning the corporate tenant market," Heaton said.

 Paris and New York are also popular student destinations.
-In February, Russian fertilizer oligarch Dmitry Rybolovlev paid $88 million for New York's most expensive apartment, a penthouse the size of two and a half tennis courts with views of Central Park, for his student daughter Ekaterina Rybolovleva.
+In February, Russian fertilizer oligarch Dmitry Rybolovlev paid $88 million (57 million pounds) for New York's most expensive apartment, a penthouse the size of two and a half tennis courts with views of Central Park, for his student daughter Ekaterina Rybolovleva.

 The previous owner was a banker - former Citigroup (C.N) CEO Sandy Weill.